 Workplace discrimination against national origin is also against the law.
-With the Civil Rights Act of 1964, as well as other certain California state and local laws now make it illegal for an employer to discriminate against an employee because of his or her national origin.
-Our government has inputted these laws to protect workplace employees who may be treated less favorably compared to their other co-workers, may receive fewer job or promotional opportunities, may be terminated due to their national origin and more—including allowing an employee to be subjected to severe or pervasive harassment—based on solely their national origin.
+With the Civil Rights Act of 1964, as well as other certain California state and local laws, now make it illegal for an employer to discriminate against an employee because of his or her national origin.
+Our government has inputted these laws to protect workplace employees who may be treated less favorably compared to their co-workers, may receive fewer job or promotional opportunities, may be terminated due to their national origin and more—including allowing an employee to be subjected to severe or pervasive harassment—based on solely their national origin.

 - Age Discrimination

 The Age Discrimination applies to the Employment Act (ADEA) which prohibits the mistreatment of workers age 40 and over because of their age.
-Workers 40 and over who are experiencing age discrimination can include hiring, with respect to all terms and conditions of their employment, because of their age, promotions, training, salary, job assignments and termination.
+Workers 40 and over who are experiencing age discrimination can include hiring, with respect to all terms and conditions of their employment, because of their age, promotions, training, salary, job assignments, and termination.
 Workplace age discrimination also includes harassment based on age that creates a hostile or offensive work environment.
-Other factors can institute age discrimination and we highly suggest speaking to our employment law attorneys who specialize in age discrimination if you have questions about your possible case.
+Other factors can institute age discrimination and we highly suggest speaking to our employment law attorneys who specialize in age discrimination if you have questions about your potential case.

 - Disability Discrimination

 The Americans with Disabilities Act (ADA) and California State and local laws prohibit discrimination on the basis of disability in all employment practices.
 An employer may not discriminate against a qualified individual with a disability because of that employee’s disability, nor may the employer deny the employee a reasonable workplace accommodation that would allow the employee to perform his or her job to their full extent.
-Many factors in the workplace a constitute as discrimination.
-Therefore if you are a disabled employee and want to seek a discreet and confidential consultation consult with our employment law firm today.
+Many factors in the workplace constitute as discrimination.
+Therefore, if you are a disabled employee and want to seek a discreet and confidential consultation- consult with our employment law firm today.

 - Family Responsibility Discrimination

 Family responsibility discrimination is an umbrella term for workplace discrimination based on biases about how employees with care giving responsibilities will or should act.
-When an employee’s family responsibilities change, as when a child is born or a family member falls ill and requires caretaking, employers may act upon discriminatory biases – assuming, for example, that the employee will be unreliable or less dedicated to the job.
+When an employee’s family responsibilities change, for instance when a child is born or a family member falls ill and requires caretaking, employers may act upon discriminatory biases – assuming, for example, that the employee will be unreliable or less dedicated to the job.

 - Pregnancy Discrimination

 Pregnancy discrimination is a form of sex discrimination and is illegal under federal and California law.
 The emotional and physical challenges associated with a pregnancy can be challenging and even more when there is pressure from your place of work.
 However, women who are subjected to negative treatment at work because of their pregnancy, or because they have medical needs due to their pregnancy, can be overwhelmed by a sense of anger, injustice and fear.
-Under California law, expectant mothers and mothers who had just given birth have certain rights under the Family and Medical Leave Act (FMLA), California Family Rights Act (CFRA) and Pregnancy Disability Act, and are also protected under the Fair Employment and Housing Act (FEHA) against pregnancy discrimination and harassment.
+Under California law, expectant mothers and mothers who have just given birth have certain rights under the Family and Medical Leave Act (FMLA), California Family Rights Act (CFRA) and Pregnancy Disability Act, and are also protected under the Fair Employment and Housing Act (FEHA) against pregnancy discrimination and harassment.
 These statutes give women strong protections against discrimination and harassment in the workplace.